 “Yoga is a healing system of theory and practice.
-The purpose of yoga is to create strength, awareness and harmony in both the mind and body,” explains Natalie Nevins, DO, medical director of Amrit Davaa Wellness Center in Hollywood, Calif. and a certified Kundalini Yoga instructor.
+The purpose of yoga is to create strength, awareness and harmony in both the mind and body,” explains Natalie Nevins, DO, a board-certified osteopathic family physician and certified Kundalini Yoga instructor in Hollywood, Calif.
 “As an osteopathic physician, I focus a lot of my efforts on preventive medicine and practices, and in the body’s ability to heal itself.
 Yoga is a great tool for staying healthy because it is based on similar principles.”

 While there are more than one hundred different types, or schools, of yoga, most sessions are typically comprised of breathing exercises, meditation, and assuming postures (sometimes called asana or poses) that stretch and flex various muscle groups.

 “The relaxation techniques incorporated in yoga can lessen chronic pain, such as lower back pain, arthritis, headaches and carpal tunnel syndrome,” explains Dr. Nevins.
 “Yoga can also lower blood pressure and reduce insomnia.”